 Make sure that you maintain a personal medical record that consists of health/mental conditions, medications, vaccination dates, blood type, doctors’ phone numbers, and emergency contacts.
 Throughout the year, you should strive to keep this medical record up to date.

 Although you may have a hard time remembering at first, taking charge of your healthcare involves following up after doctor appointments.
 As a general rule, “following up” may consist of scheduling additional appointments, getting clarification about a treatment or medication, relaying any side effects to the physician, and obtaining test results.

 Select a Trusted Family Member or Friend to Help

 In the event that you aren’t capable of making healthcare decisions, you can choose a trusted family member to act on your behalf.
 One of the main advantages of the CDPA program is that it allows consumers to hire close friends and family as caregivers.
 As long as a person is legally able to work as a caregiver, he/she can be hired.

 Under the CDPA program, caregivers can perform many different services without obtaining a license or certification.
 Some of these services include preparing meals, giving insulin, bathing, dressing, providing wound care, and much more.

 To ensure that these services are performed properly, consumers will train their caregivers.

 Even if the caregivers aren’t trained properly, there is no need to worry when you have our reputable company by your side.
 Here at Trusted Choice Homecare, we work closely with consumers receiving services to make sure that the program is everything they hoped it would be and much more.

 We want you to experience freedom regarding your healthcare, and we do everything possible to make that happen.
-Give us a call today at (716) 431-5550.
+To learn more about how you can get started, request information online or give us a call today at (716) 431-5550.